erashed/ForkNet/README.md

 * E. A. Rashed, J. Gomez-Tames, A. Hirata "Development of accurate human head model for personalized dosimetry using deep learning," NeuroImage, 116132, 2019 (doi: https://doi.org/10.1016/j.neuroimage.2019.116132)

 * E. A. Rashed, J. Gomez-Tames and A. Hirata, "Generation of head models for brain stimulation using deep convolution networks," IEEE International Conference on Image Processing (ICIP2019), Taipei, Taiwan, Sept.
-2019 (doi:10.1109/ICIP.2019.8803334)
+2019 (doi: https://doi.org/10.1109/ICIP.2019.8803334)